kubeedge/kubeedge/docs/proposals/reliable-message-delivery.md

 The existing implementation (without this proposal) in KubeEdge is the first approach “At-Most-Once”, which is unreliable.

-The second approach “Exactly-Once” is very expensive and exhibits worst performance although it provides guaranteed delivery with no message loss or duplication.
+The second approach “Exactly-Once” is very expensive and exhibits the worst performance, although it provides guaranteed delivery with no message loss or duplication.
 Since KubeEdge follows Kubernetes’ eventual consistency design principles, it is not a problem for the edge to receive the same message repeatedly, as long as message is the latest one.